 BRAKE HORSEPOWER & HEAT

-OK, we have explained how brakes produce friction, and friction produces heat, and this is what brings a vehicle to a stop.
-But we have not explained how much heat is actually produced.
+Brakes produce friction, and friction produces heat, and this is what brings your vehicle to a stop.
+But how much heat is actually produced?

 Think of heat as a form of energy or power.
 A more familiar term is "horsepower."
 We all know what horsepower is, right?
 It is the stuff that spins the crankshaft when fuel is burned inside an engine.
 Combustion produces heat, and heat pushes the pistons that make the crankshaft go around.
 One horsepower is equal to 33,000 pounds-feet of torque per minute, or 550 pounds-feet per second.